Piriformis muscle: Variation

 In around 80% of the population, the sciatic nerve travels below the piriformis muscle.
 In 17% of people, the piriformis muscle is pierced by parts or all of the sciatic nerve.
-Several variations occur, but the most common type of anomaly (81% of anomalies) is the Beaton's type B which is when the common peroneal nerve pierces the piriformis muscle.
+Several variations occur, one of which is the rarely found Beaton's type-b in which the sciatic nerve divides between and below the piriformis.

 It may be united with the gluteus medius, send fibers to the gluteus minimus, or receive fibers from the superior gemellus.

 It may have one or two sacral attachments; or it may be inserted into the capsule of the hip joint.

 Function

-The piriformis muscle is part of the lateral rotators of the hip, along with the quadratus femoris, gemellus inferior, gemellus superior, obturator externus, and obturator internus.
+The piriformis muscle is one of the lateral rotators of the hip, along with the quadratus femoris, gemellus inferior, gemellus superior, obturator externus, and obturator internus.
 The piriformis laterally rotates the femur with hip extension and abducts the femur with hip flexion.
 Abduction of the flexed thigh is important in the action of walking because it shifts the body weight to the opposite side of the foot being lifted, which prevents falling.
 The action of the lateral rotators can be understood by crossing the legs to rest an ankle on the knee of the other leg.
 This causes the femur to rotate and point the knee laterally.
 The lateral rotators also oppose medial rotation by the gluteus medius and gluteus minimus.
 When the hip is flexed to 90 degrees, piriformis abducts the femur at the hip and reverses primary function, internally rotating the hip when the hip is flexed at 90 degrees or more.

 Clinical significance

+Piriformis syndrome

-Piriformis syndrome occurs when the piriformis irritates the sciatic nerve, which comes into the gluteal region beneath the muscle, causing pain in the buttocks and referred pain along the sciatic nerve.
+Piriformis syndrome occurs when the piriformis irritates the sciatic nerve, which enters the gluteal region beneath the muscle, causing pain in the buttocks and referred pain along the sciatic nerve.
 This referred pain is known as sciatica.
-Seventeen percent of the population has their sciatic nerve coursing through the piriformis muscle.
-This subgroup of the population is predisposed to developing sciatica.
+The sciatic nerve runs through the piriformis muscle in seventeen percent of the population; this subgroup of the population is predisposed to developing sciatica.

-Sciatica can be described by pain, tingling, or numbness deep in the buttocks and along the sciatic nerve.
-Sitting down, stretching, climbing stairs, and performing squats usually increases pain.
-Diagnosing the syndrome is usually based on symptoms and on the physical exam.
-More testing, including MRIs, X-rays, and nerve conduction tests can be administered to exclude other possible diseases.
-If diagnosed with piriformis syndrome, the first treatment involves progressive stretching exercises, massage therapy (including neuromuscular therapy) and physical treatment.
+Sciatica is characterized by pain, tingling, or numbness deep in the buttocks and along the sciatic nerve.
+Sitting down, stretching, climbing stairs, and performing squats usually increases the pain.
+Diagnosis of the syndrome is usually based on symptoms and on a physical exam.
+More testing, including MRIs, X-rays, and nerve conduction tests can be administered to exclude other possibilities pathologies.
+After a diagnosis of piriformis syndrome, the first treatment involves progressive stretching exercises, massage therapy (including neuromuscular therapy), and physical treatment.
 Corticosteroids can be injected into the piriformis muscle if pain continues.
 Findings suggest the possibility that Botulinum toxin type B may be of potential benefit in the treatment of pain attributed to piriformis syndrome.
-A more invasive, but sometimes necessary treatment involves surgical exploration; however, the side effects of the surgery could be much worse than alternative treatments such as physical therapy.
+A more invasive but sometimes necessary treatment involves surgical exploration; however, the side effects of such surgery can be much worse than those of alternative treatments such as physical therapy.
 Surgery should always be a last resort.